Inline Fragments

 }

-Where each of Bot, Mannequin, Organization & User are all structs that implement QueryFragment for the respective GraphQL types.
+Where each of Bot, Mannequin, Organization & User are all structs that implement QueryFragment for their respective GraphQL types.

 Fallbacks